GrimStride/SomeUCHMods/README.md

 - **Optional:** Create an environment variable called `UCHPATH` that contains the path to the Ultimate Chicken Horse game folder.
 - Open a `Developer Command Prompt` if you installed Visual Studio or the Build Tools, open a `Mono Command Prompt` if you installed Mono
 - `cd` to the folder of the mod you want to build
+- If you haven't already, run the command `dotnet restore`
 - Run the following command:
   ```
   dotnet msbuild <Mod Name>.csproj -p:UCHPATH=<Path to Ultimate Chicken Horse game folder>;Configuration=Release`